eyereasoner/eye/documentation/command_line.md

 - `--quiet`: make the EYE reasoner not verbose
 - `--restricted`: run the EYE reasoner in restricted more only allowing core built-ins without side-effects (without network/file access)
 - `--strings`: allow the `log:outputString` to output objects on the stdout
-- `--intermediate`: output all data and rules as N3P prolog to the standard output
+- `--intermediate`: output all data and rules as N3P prolog to the standard output (do not calculate any inferences)

 Flags that influence the processing of N3 rules: